 Russia’s Progress 45 cargo capsule raced toward a rendezvous with the International Space Station (ISS) on Oct.
 31, a day after a closely watched launch aboard a Soyuz-U booster from the Baikonur Cosmodrome in Kazakhstan eased concerns of a possible evacuation of the six-person orbiting science laboratory.
 Launches of the Soyuz-U and FG crew version of the booster were suspended following the Aug.
 24 loss of the Progress 44 due to a premature shutdown of the third stage that sent the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Progress 45 Launch Eases Space Station Evacuation Concerns".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Progress 45 Launch Eases Space Station Evacuation Concerns".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.